Khayaa/news-project/README.md

 - **Database Design**: Participants are required to design the database.
 - **Demo Requirement**: A simple demo of the solution must be created (no fancy designs required).
 - **Mobile Friendliness**: The entire solution must be mobile-friendly.
-- **Submission**: A working solution must be presented to Turmeric Digital.
-- **Queries**: For any questions regarding this test, please contact the provided point of contact.

-## Development Notes
-- **Bootstrap Usage**: Please use Bootstrap for the layout design.
-- **Code Organization**: Ensure the code is well-organized and documented.
-- **Testing**: Thoroughly test each functionality as per the requirements.

-## Contribution
-- This project is open for contributions.
-Please ensure that your contributions adhere to the project guidelines and requirements.

----

-This README is designed to guide developers and contributors through the requirements and expectations of the News Management Portal project.
-For further assistance or queries, please reach out to the project maintainers.